micazeve/MAGearRefreshControl/README.md

 ##**How to use:**

 ###Contents:###
-MAGearRefreshControl is made of four base classes you can use as you wish :
+MAGearRefreshControl is made of five base classes you can use as you wish :

 * **MAGear** :  This class represents a gear in the most abstract way, without any graphical code related.
 * **MASingleGearView** : This `UIView` subclass is used to draw a gear.